Cloud Cost Management FAQ

 Defines roles, processes, and accountability

-Cannot be purchased—it must be built and adopted
+Cannot be purchased — must be built and adopted

 Governed by the FinOps Foundation